 As younger women across regions have begun to learn from both the mistakes and strides of the older generation; and identifying the urgent need to have people to look up to on their journey towards career excellence, it is necessary that they look up to healthy role models who will feed them with positive messages which will groom them.

-In few sentences, please describe the person of FELLENG YENDE.
+In a few sentences, please describe the person of FELLENG YENDE.

-Give a brief history on how your career started?
+Give a brief history of how your career started?

-What are some of the challenges you have encountered as a woman in top executive position?
+What are some of the challenges you have encountered as a woman in the top executive position?